lgsriclas/sweater_weather/README.md

 ## Background and Description

-Sweater weather is a Rails application that allows users to see current and future weather forecasts and plan road trips.
+Sweater weather is a backend Rails application that allows users to see current and future weather forecasts and plan road trips.
 It was developed as a project at Turing School of Software and Design.

 ## APIs